A council of independent experts evaluates the project proposals and selects the applications for the award of grants by PMI.

 Dr. Makin holds a PhD in chemistry from the University of Liverpool.

-Mr. Moreira began his career as a United Nations expert on Information Technology, eSecurity and Trust Models, working for the International Labor Organization (ILO), the United Nations (UN), United Nations Conference on Trade and Development (UNCTAD), the World Trade Organization (WTO) and International Trade Centre (ITC), the World Bank, the United Nations Development Programme (UNDP) and the Economic and Social Commission for Asia and the Pacific (ESCAP) from 1983 to 1998.
+From 1983 until 1999, he served as a United Nations Expert on CyberSecurity and Trust Models for the International Labor Organization (ILO), the United Nations (UN), United Nations Conference on Trade and Development (UNCTAD), the World Trade Organization (WTO) and International Trade Centre (ITC), the World Bank, the United Nations Development Programme (UNDP) and the Economic and Social Commission for Asia and the Pacific (ESCAP).

 Mr. Moreno Ocampo was the first Chief Prosecutor of the International Criminal Court (ICC), from 2003 until 2012.
 During his tenure at the ICC, his office was involved in twenty of the most serious crises of the 21st century including in Iraq, Korea, Afghanistan and Palestine.
 He conducted investigations for crimes against humanity in seven different countries, including Libya, Sudan, the Ivory Coast and the Democratic Republic of Congo.
 Previously, Mr. Ocampo played a crucial role during the transition to democracy in Argentina, as the Deputy Prosecutor in the "Junta trial" in 1985 and the Prosecutor in the trial against a military rebellion in 1991.